 - Charging sensors: Some models come with sensors that automatically move the vacuum back to the charging station when it’s either finished or running low on batteries.
 This can be extremely convenient when combined with scheduled cleaning.

 - Vacuum power: The more powerful a vacuum cleaner is, the better they will be at sucking up dirt and debris.
-Interestingly, the difference in price between vacuum cleaners is usually due to the efficiency of their navigation – size and power tends not to vary much to preserve mobility and battery life.
+Interestingly, the difference in price between vacuum cleaners is usually due to the efficiency of their navigation – size and power tend not to vary much to preserve mobility and battery life.
 If power is your priority, you’re better off simply buying a cheaper model.

 How long do robot vacuum cleaners last?

-Being honest, the batteries of these little machines doesn’t last all that long.
+Being honest, the batteries of these little machines don’t last all that long.
 For the high-end models, you’ll find that a fully charged battery will last for about two hours, which will obviously decrease for cheaper ones.
 Some brands like iRobot promise that its Robovac batteries will survive for about 400 charges before needing replacing, but you can increase this number if you take good care of it.
 Some tips for taking good care of your robot vacuum’s batteries are:

 - Regularly clean the brushes of any debris, dust and hair (weekly, if necessary)